Are The Chicago Blackhawks Turning The Corner?

 Alex DeBrincat has earned his place with the Blackhawks, but he alone cannot help the team remain hot.
 However, he can continue to provide the spark the Blackhawks need until the veterans live up to their resumes.

-The Chicago Blackhawks biggest comcern could be their speed on defense.
+The Chicago Blackhawks’ biggest concern could be their speed on defense.
 The aforementioned Duncan Keith is playing slower than he has in past seasons.
 Should the Blackhawks continue to win games it will take for Keith have a few gutsy performances.

-If the Chicago Blackhawks cannot slow opposing teams down they must outscore them.
+If the Chicago Blackhawks cannot slow opposing teams down, they must outscore them.
 The Blackhawks are constructed to do a little bit of both.
 Their 5-1 win over a quick Winnipeg Jets team is an indication of such.

 Up next for the Chicago Blackhawks is the Minnesota Wild.
 The Wild are currently the leader in the top wild card spot.
-Getting a fifth consecutive win will work wonders for the Blackhawks in terms of their place in the standings and goimg forward.
+Getting a fifth consecutive win will work wonders for the Blackhawks in terms of their place in the standings and going forward.